 Owners of the BlackBerry PlayBook now can run some Android applications with the version 2.0 software.
 This means that in addition to BlackBerry App World, the tablet will also be able to access select Android applications that have been certified.
 The applications have to be repackaged by the developer.
 It is possible to sideload applications as well but it isn't an easy process.

-In each of the different operating systems, there will be links to the default application store for each of the devices.
+In each of the different operating systems, there will be links or icons to the default application store.

 Application Availability And Quality